-Every once in awhile I’ll hear the term “dry-mouth” Newfoundland pop up in conversation and I always wondered what that was.
+Every once in a while the topic of a “dry-mouth” Newfoundland pops up in conversation and it always makes me cringe a little.

 It’s a marketing ploy.